 - The most important and known is keeping the water in your radiator and engine from freezing in cold temperatures, preventing obvious catastrophic and expensive results.

 - It also keeps that same water from boiling over in the summer helping for cooler engine running temperatures.

 - The third function of anti-freeze, or coolant is lubrication - it lubricates the moving parts it comes in contact with, like the water pump.

 To be honest it doesn’t really make a huge difference, the red is recognised as having a longer service life but by Toyota’s own product description the red coolant is sourced from Japanese suppliers and supplied to Japanese and alike destined vehicles where as the Green is sourced from France in the main and used on models destined for the European markets.

-The rule is NEVER MIX red or green coolant together; make sure that you have removed all traces of old coolant from the system by Flushing the system thoroughly back and forth several times especially if the coolant appears “ muddy”.
+The general rule is not to mix red and green coolant together unless specified by the manufacturer.
+For example Aisin (Blue) can be mixed with any colour.
+Where colours can't be mixed, make sure that you have removed all traces of old coolant from the system by Flushing the system thoroughly back and forth several times especially if the coolant appears “muddy”.
 Make sure all the heater controls are set to full heat as well so that you flush the matrixes too.

 Windscreen washer fluid is held in a reservoir under the bonnet and is easy to get to, the water may freeze and burst the container, so be sure to use a windscreen washer solvent instead.

 Keeping your oil and oil filter changed every 3,000 to 5,000 miles can add years of life to your car.
 Dirty oil cuts down on gas mileage and causes unnecessary friction on engine parts.
 Make sure you change the oil filter every time you change the oil.
 Check the oil level between changes especially on cars with high mileage.
 If you let the oil get low you could blow your engine and have to pay serious money for a rebuild.